 For example, the World Wildlife Fund uses fear in advertising to increase awareness about the harmful effects of global warming.
 The image clearly shows that climate change will change you and your descendants if you don’t take action to keep it.

-Nowadays, trust is one of the most effective triggers in emotional marketing, and many brands try to jump on the trust board in their ads.
+Nowadays, trust is one of the most effective triggers in emotional advertising, and many brands try to jump on the trust board in their ads.
 Before customers trust and buy from you repeatedly, you should persuade them to trust you by using emotional appeal advertising.

 - Try to be open and transparent with your customers.
 Everything should be visible in public view.